zahachtah/ItSS/_posts/2016-02-29-Agreing-On-The-Goal.md

 What is unique about these goals is the heavy focus on participatory approaches and stakeholder engagement during and after their establishment.
 Already in the Rio +20 meeting it was decided to pay particular reference to participation of vulnerable groups, such as women, developing countries, including African countries, least developed countries, land-locked developing countries, small-island developing States and middle-income countries to the decision-making process.

-The ambitiousness has of course also gathered some critique, e.g. that the over 150 subtargets are too many to be effectively monitored and that some need more aggressive pace since they are foundations for many of the other goals.
+The ambitiousness has of course also gathered some critique, e.g. that the over 150 subtargets are way too many to be effectively monitored and that some need more aggressive pace since they are foundations for many of the other goals.
 Nevertheless, these goals provide an unprecedented collective effort for a sustainable future.
 Below I embed the UN site for the SDG and their descriptions (scroll down to have a look at all 17, click on them to expand their descriptions)

 <iframe width="700" height="700" src="https://sustainabledevelopment.un.org/topics/sustainabledevelopmentgoals" frameborder="0" allowfullscreen></iframe>